javanhut/Vem/docs/keybindings.md

 ### Modifier Keys

-ProjectVem uses robust modifier key tracking to handle platform differences:
+Vem uses robust modifier key tracking to handle platform differences:

 - **Linux (X11/Wayland)**: Ctrl and Shift are tracked explicitly due to platform quirks
 - **macOS**: Command key is mapped to Ctrl for consistency